 What is Vertical Farming?

 Vertical farming, also known as indoor farming, is the practice and process of growing crops and produce in vertically stacked layers.
+It uses controlled-environment agriculture (CEA), which optimizes plant growth using soilless farming techniques such as hydroponics, aquaponics and aeroponics.

 10 Reasons to Start Vertical Farming